-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 As a long-term dividend growth investor what I ultimately care about is that the current payout is safe, and that a company can realistically grow the dividend at a consistently strong rate.

 The above table shows the current analyst consensus, which I consider extremely conservative.
-That's due to the fact that NVIDIA's FCF payout ratio is extremely low and has a lot of room to expand, especially since the current share price is so high that management is likely to continue its trend of increasingly aggressive dividend growth, (as opposed to share buybacks).
+That's due to the fact that NVIDIA's FCF payout ratio is extremely low and has a lot of room to expand, especially since the current share price is so high that management is likely to continue its trend of increasingly aggressive dividend growth (as opposed to share buybacks).

 Click to enlarge

-Source: Gurufocus, Chart by author.
+Source: GuruFocus, Chart by author

 So just how much can dividend investors realistically expect from NVIDIA over the next few years?
 Well that depends of course on how quickly the company can grow.